kdwils/blog/content/posts/installing-tailscale.md

 # Whats Next?

-Check out how to [install k3s](/posts/k3s-kubernetes-cluster/) and create a kubernetes cluster that talks through the tailnet.
+Check out how to [install k3s](/posts/k3s-kubernetes-cluster/) and create a kubernetes cluster that talks through our tailnet.